skurmedel/latticenoise/readme.md

 You want the interpolated value and methods are provided for that purpose.

 Another feature with the following methods is that they wrap around, creating an infinitely repeating grid.
-You won't ever need to worry about x causing a buffer overrun.
+You won't ever need to worry about causing a buffer overrun.

 To sample a 1D lattice you call: